where anything is possible

 FRANCISCO GARCIA LORCA (1902-1976) participated in El Rinconcillo.
 He graduated in 1922, just before his brother, and in 1925-6 had a scholarship to study in France.
 In 1927 he was awarded his Doctorate in Law.
 In 1931 he entered the Diplomatic Corps, on the outbreak of the Civil War he was in Cairo.
 In 1939 hw went into exile in New York, where Fernando de los Ríos was Ambassador of the Republic.
 In 1942 he married Fernando’s daughter, Laura.
 Until 1966 he was Professor of Spanish Literature and published various works of literary criticism.

-In El Rinconcillo Lorca was considered the only musician among a group of writers and artists until he surprised them with his first literary works and the publication of Impresiones y Paisajes in 1918.
+In El Rinconcillo Lorca was considered as a musician among a group of predominantly writers and artists until he surprised them with his first literary works and the publication of Impresiones y Paisajes in 1918.

 With the Trio Iberia (guitar, lute and bandurria) he toured Europe